mapproxy/mapproxy/doc/caches.rst

 ``mbtiles``
 ===========

 Use a single SQLite file for this cache.
-It uses the `MBTile specification <http://mbtiles.org/>`_.
+It uses the `MBTiles specification <https://github.com/mapbox/mbtiles-spec>`_.

 Available options: